 Law is a captivating and thought-provoking A Level that provides a fantastic insight into what it would be like to study Law at University.
 This course is ideal if you are interested in pursuing further study or a career in the legal sector.
-It is also a fascinating course if you are interested in current affairs and want to develop your understanding of them and why the law deals with things in certain ways.
+A Level Law is also a fascinating course if you are interested in current affairs and want to develop your understanding of them and why the law deals with things in certain ways.

 Law can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.